Stratford Army Engine Plant: History

+Plant Closure

 In July 1995 the Base Realignment and Closure of the United States Department of Defense, recommended closure of the plant.
 In late 1995, Allied Signal announced that production would be shifted to its facility in Phoenix Arizona.
-On 30 September 1998, Allied Signal concluded operations in the plant and returned it to the US Army.
+On 30 September 1998, Allied Signal concluded operations in the plant and returned it to the US Army and a complete closure of the Stratford plant was agreed shortly thereafter.
 AGT1500 production was shifted by the Army to the Anniston Army Depot (ANAD) in Anniston, Alabama.